 KUSHI VENKATESH, REPORTER: From dances, to memes, to trends and laughs, it's no secret that social media has become a big part of life for a lot of young Aussies.
 So how would you feel if you couldn't use it till you turned 16?

-STUDENT: I'd feel frustrated that I have to wait longer.
+STUDENT: I feel frustrated.

 STUDENT: I personally think that's a good thing.

 STUDENT: I think 16 is a little long.